atlasphp/Atlas.Orm/notes.md

-Add checks on Row and Record types in the Table and Mapper, and in the Sets.
+Identity Field:

+    Create an Identity object for Row objects.  <Type>RowIdentity.
+Figure out how to deal with it in getArrayCopy() and when getting its value.
+Maybe $row->row_id gets the value, and $row->getIdentity() gets the actual identity object.
+What then for compound keys?
+Need to check the elements of the Identity first, then go on to other cols.

+    In RecordSets and Record relations, automatically set foriegn-key IdentityField on appendNew()?

+RowSet/RecordSet:

+    Add "append()" or "addNew()" to Sets to append a new Row/Record of the proper type.
+Probably need to keep a reference back to the original Table/Mapper for the "new" logic.
+Alternatively, extract RowFactory and RecordFactory for use in the Sets.
+Hm, but that entails dealing with the IdentityMap as well.

+Record:

     Add a RecordInterface (and a RecordSet interface?) so that Domain objects can typehint against the interface, and not necessarily an actual record.
 Maybe also add a <Type>RecordInterface class that extends RecordInterface, and have <Type>Record implement it.

+Relationships:

+    More tests for when relationships are missing.

+    Create Related and RelatedSet objects instead of passing around an array?

     The relationships may be reusing record objects, rather than building new ones.
 Is that a problem?

-More tests for when relationships are missing.

-Allow the Relationship to create a new Row/Record (instead of `false`) or empty RowSet/RecordSet (instead of `[]`) when a relationship is empty.

-Identity Field.

-Compound primary keys.
+Compound primary keys:

+    Allow for compound primaries.

-Fetching strategies and identity lookups for compound keys.
+    Build fetching strategies and identity lookups for compound keys.

-In RecordSets and Record relations, automatically set IdentityField when attaching.

-Add "append()" to Sets to append a new Row/Record of the proper type.
-Probably need to keep a reference back to the original Table/Mapper for the "new" logic.

 * * *